Japan Activity logo

 Children's Peace Monument is another essential stop that honors the memory of the young victims of the bombing.
 It was inspired by Sadako Sasaki, a young girl who famously folded one thousand paper cranes for her health.
 You will often see thousands of colorful cranes donated by people from all over the world at this site.
 This monument highlights the city's focus on the future and the importance of peace for the next generation.

-Following a Hiroshima landmarks 1-day itinerary ensures you do not miss the smaller but equally important monuments.
+Following our broader Hiroshima attractions guide ensures you do not miss the smaller but equally important monuments.
 The Memorial Cenotaph holds the names of all the victims and frames the Flame of Peace in the distance.
 This flame will continue to burn until all nuclear weapons have been removed from the face of the earth.
 Each of these sites contributes to the powerful narrative of resilience that defines the modern identity of the city.

 Visiting with children or sensitive travelers